wp-plugins/whatsapp-contact-form-7-integration/readme.txt

 WhatsApp Contact Form 7 Integration is a WhatsApp notification plugin for WordPress that makes it really simple to send your Contact Form 7 forms directly to your WhatsApp account.

-In the free version, you can insert your WhatsApp credentials, everytime someone contacts you through Contact From 7, it will send a WhatsApp message to itself notifying you instantly wherever you are!
+In the free version, you can insert your WhatsApp credentials, every time someone contacts you through Contact From 7, it will send a WhatsApp message to a mobile number you specify notifying you instantly wherever you are!

-When obtained a key and unlocked the pro version, as a service we will forward the message to your WhatsApp account for those who do not have access to the credentials themselves.

 = Features =